 - Shipping & handling

-What then happens is PIM condenses the product information into an organized manner – it becomes ready to hit the market.
-ERP lends PIM the reigns to enrich and enhance the visual customer experience.
+What then happens is PIM condenses the product information into an organized manner.
+Then, it becomes ready to hit the market.
+ERP lends PIM the reigns to enrich and enhance product pages for great customer experience.

-For example, a supplier wants to upload data about product dimensions.
-This data can then transfer to PIM to populate the existing product information there.
+For example, a supplier uploads data about product dimensions onto ERP.
+This data can then transfer to PIM to populate the relevant product page.

 This connection is the key to unlocking Shopify’s maximum potential.

 A PIM is a central software that brings together the ERP and your Shopify marketplace – among other things.
 It’s simpler to oversee all processes from one place.
 As such, everything is automated.
 If you use Shopify and ERP, there’s no longer a need to manually enter information from the ERP to the Shopify product database.